-- 206.1 Any senator having more than three (3) unexcused absences during his/her term of office will be removed from the Student Government Association Senate roll immediately after the regularly scheduled Senate meeting following his/her third un excused absence. - 206.2 Any Senator absent from his/her called committee meeting will be counted one-half (1/2) absent unless previous arrangements have been made with the Committee Chair. - 206.3 It is the responsibility of the Committee Chair to turn in these absences to the Student Government Association Assistant Secretary. - 206.4 Any Senator arriving at the Senate meeting after the roll has been taken is counted half absent. - 206.5 Any Senator leaving a Senate meeting early will be counted half absent - 206.6 Absences may be excused if a letter certifying that the absence was University-approved is sent by Vice President for Student Affairs and Enrollment Management to the Student Government Association Vice President and this excuse is confirmed by a majority of the Senators present at the regularly scheduled Senate meeting following the absence in question. - 206.7 The aforementioned letter shall be requested of the Vice-President for Student Success by the Senator seeking the excuse and shall be hand delivered.
+- 206.1 Any senator having more than three (3) unexcused absences during his/her term of office will be removed from the Student Government Association Senate roll immediately after the regularly scheduled Senate meeting following his/her third unexcused absence. - 206.2 Any Senator absent from his/her called committee meeting will be counted one-half (1/2) absent unless previous arrangements have been made with the Committee Chair.

+206.3 It is the responsibility of the Clerk of Court to turn in these absences to the Student Government Association Legislative Secretary.

+206.4 Any Senator arriving at the Senate meeting after the roll has been taken is counted half absent.

+206.5 Any Senator leaving a Senate meeting early will be counted half absent

+206.6 Absences may be excused if a letter certifying that the absence was University-approved is sent by Vice President of Student Affairs to the Student Government Association Vice President and this excuse is confirmed by a majority of the Senators present at the regularly scheduled Senate meeting following the absence in question.

+206.7 The aforementioned letter shall be requested of the Vice-President for Student Affairs by the Senator seeking the excuse and shall be hand delivered.